• Skip to primary navigation

 Notes

 • Allow the cake to come to room temperature after it is baked.
-Since both the layers of ricotta and the chocolate topping are heat sensitive, do not start assembling the cake until it is at room temperature.
+Since both the ricotta cheese filling and the chocolate ganache are heat sensitive, do not start assembling until the cake is at room temperature.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.